dmauser/Lab/VNG-APIPA/README.md

 ## Concepts

-1. This template deploys Active-Active Azure VPN Gateway with APIPA and can be provisioned also over CLI and Powershell.
+1. This template deploys Active-Passive or Active-Active Azure VPN Gateway with APIPA.
-2. This script requires Virtual Network and Gateway Subnet previous created.
+2. It requires Virtual Network and GatewaySubnet previously created.
+3. It can be provisioned over Portal, CLI and Powershell.

 ## Parameters